marcandrews/mybb-gcm-push-notifications/README.md

     2. Navigate to Configuration > Settings > GCM Push Notifications (under Plugin Settings)
        1. Input your Google Sender ID (from 1.ii)
        2. Input your Google API key (from 1.iv)

+### Update

+If you're updating from a previous pre-release, please uninstall from your Admin CP, and then continue from installation instructions step 2.

+### Uninstallation

+Uninstall from you Admin CP, and then manually remove the gcm table from your database.

 ## Screenshots